UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Experiments

 \subsection{Ablation Studies}

-\textbf{Single-Frame Localization.} In this section, we evaluate the performance of each method in single-frame localization tasks.
-While our primary focus is sequential localization, analyzing single-frame performance provides valuable insights into the individual components of our approach.

-Table~\ref{tab:single_frame_loc} presents the results on the Gibson(t)~\cite{xia2018gibson}, LaMAR HGE~\cite{sarlin2022lamar}, and Structured3D~\cite{zheng2020structured3d} datasets.
-We report the localization recall, \ie, the percentage of frames localized within specified accuracy thresholds.
-Across all datasets, making use of an off-the-shelf monodepth encoder instead of a custom depth predictor leads to substantial improvements in all metrics.
-Specifically, our method without uncertainty estimation outperforms F$^3$Loc by a significant margin in terms of both mean absolute error (MAE; in meters) and localization recall.
-This demonstrates the effectiveness of leveraging pre-trained depth models.
-Observation likelihoods are visualized in Fig.~\ref{fig:observation_likelihood_single}.
-Additional qualitative results can be found in the supp.\ mat.

-As anticipated, incorporating depth uncertainties into the single-frame estimation does not have a large impact on the Gibson(t) and Structured3D datasets.
-This can be attributed to the fact that uncertainty estimation is particularly beneficial when combining multiple measurements over time, as in sequential localization.
-However, on the challenging LaMAR dataset, which features complex environments with varying occlusions and narrow fields of view, uncertainty estimation leads to improvements in recall across most thresholds.
-This suggests that uncertainty modeling helps in handling complex and real-world scenarios.

-\textbf{Monocular Depth Networks.} We further examine the impact of different encoder networks on our method’s performance using the LaMAR dataset (Table~\ref{tab:depth_ablations}).
-Specifically, we evaluate the general-purpose encoder DINOv2 \cite{oquab2024dinov2}, the monodepth encoder DepthPro \cite{bochkovskii2024depth}, and three encoder variants of Depth Anything V2 \cite{yang2024depth_v2} -- large (L), base (B), and small (S).
-The results indicate that the monodepth encoders DepthPro and Depth Anything V2 (L) outperform the similarly-sized general-purpose encoder DINOv2, with Depth Anything V2 (L) achieving the best overall performance.
-Within the Depth Anything V2 models, performance scales positively with model size.
-Incorporating the proposed depth uncertainty estimation consistently improves success rates across \textit{all} cases.
-For instance, incorporating depth uncertainties with the base model elevates its performance to match that of the large model.
+\textbf{Monocular Depth Networks.} We further examine the impact of different encoder networks on our method’s performance using the LaMAR HGE dataset (Table~\ref{tab:depth_ablations}).
+Specifically, we evaluate the general-purpose encoder DINOv2~\citep{oquab2024dinov2}, the monodepth encoder DepthPro \citep{bochkovskii2024depth}, and three encoder variants of Depth Anything v2 \citep{yang2024depth_v2} -- large (L), base (B), and small (S).
+The results show that the monodepth encoders DepthPro and Depth Anything v2 (L) outperform the similarly-sized general-purpose encoder DINOv2, with Depth Anything v2 (L) achieving the highest overall performance.
+This indicates that pre-trained monodepth encoders provide more effective features for floorplan depth prediction.
+Within the Depth Anything v2 models, performance scales positively with model size.
+Importantly, incorporating the proposed depth uncertainty estimation consistently improves success rates across \textit{all} encoders.
+For instance, incorporating depth uncertainties with the base model elevates its performance to match that of the large variant.
 This demonstrates that uncertainty estimation effectively compensates for smaller model sizes, enhancing robustness without incurring additional computational costs.